 You'll never watch (or rewatch) this classic comedy the same way again

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 It didn’t take long for Groundhog Day, the 1993 comedy about a contemptuous television weather reporter who repeats the same day over and over, to gain cult classic status.
 It even won a British Academy of Film and Television Arts (BAFTA) film award for Best Original Screenplay.
 Considering the film’s notoriety, it will probably come as a big surprise to learn that its star, Bill Murray, hated the flick.
-Not only was he displeased with the final product, but he was downright miserable during production.
+Not only was he displeased with the final product, but he was also downright miserable during production.
 What made Murray so unhappy with a movie that boasted a smart, funny script?
 Well, several factors came into play.
 Once you’re up to speed, read up on these other famous groundhogs besides Punxsutawney Phil.

-First and foremost, Murray had the idea that Groundhog Day should be more of a thinker piece; the type of movie that makes you question life and our very existence.
-According to Joe.ie, he didn’t agree with the comedic vision of writer/director Harold Ramis, who also happened to be one of his good friends.
-While Murray is a legendary actor with the ability to make magic out of any role he is assigned, clearly Ramis was onto something his own ideas for Groundhog Day.
-Still, this irked Murray the entire time he was on set.
-Reportedly he constantly tried to persuade the creative team to look at the project differently.
-Check out these outrageous facts about Bill Murray.
+First and foremost, Murray had the idea that Groundhog Day should be more of a thinker piece—the type of movie that makes you question life and our very existence.
+According to reports, he didn’t agree with the comedic vision of writer/director Harold Ramis (who also happened to be one of his good friends).
+While Murray is a legendary actor with the ability to make magic out of any role he is assigned, clearly Ramis was onto something with his own idea for Groundhog Day.
+This irked Murray the entire time he was on set, and he constantly tried to persuade the creative team to look at the project differently.

 Columbia Pictures/Getty Images